noseglasses/papageno/README.md

 Testing
 -------

 Papageno comes with a test bench that is based on CTest.
 The test bench is by default enabled but it can also be switched off which results in the test executables being excluded from the set of build targets.
-This is controlled by the CMake option `PAPAGENO_TESTING`.
+This is controlled by the CMake option `PAPAGENO_TESTING_ENABLED`.

 To run the test bench, execute CTest after the build step.